ASCNomuda/ascnomuda.github.io/_posts/2016-10-21-visualfactory-at-hypertherm.md

 <br>Change the way you work - and achieve ROI fast
 <br>It really is possible - and easy to get started

-&nbsp;vScreen in use at work stationsVisualFactory is the world's most advanced visual work instruction software.
+ vScreen in use at work stationsVisualFactory is the world's most advanced visual work instruction software.
 <br>Forget pages of complex, written instructions - time consuming to produce and time consuming to use.

 VisualFactory simplifies and streamlines manufacturing processes by providing visual - easy to navigate - work instructions to production lines.
 Web-based, modular software designed to make high variety, complex assemblies extremely simple and cost effective.